How to Make $1000 a Week with Uber

 How Much Do Uber Drivers Earn per Ride?

 This is one of the most commonly asked question: how much do uber drivers make?
 Uber drivers can make up to $19 per hour, on average, according to a TechCrunch study.
 This value varies greatly from one driver to another, as it depends on what vehicle you use and where you drive.

 As you can see, in Los Angeles the average rate is $16.98, and in San Francisco it’s $23.52.
 At $20 per hour, you need to work 10 hours per day 5 days a week to make $1,000.
 But it’s too difficult and tiring to drive for 10 hours a day.
 The best Uber drivers manage to make a lot of money without applying that much effort.

-For example, Nick Arapkiles and Jay Bass earn more than $1,000 a week, and share their driving experiences on Youtube.
-We’ve listened to their advice and added some useful tips to show you how you can do it too.
+For example, Nick Arapkiles earns more than $1,000 a week, and shares his driving experiences on Youtube.
+We’ve listened to his advice and added some useful tips to show you how you can do it too.

 How to Start Earning $1,100 a Week with Uber